-The equipment that children use within the home daycare including games and toys, as well as, other equipment are treated as business expenses hence making them deductible from FDC taxes.
+The equipment that children use within the home daycare, including games and toys, as well as, other equipment are treated as business expenses, hence making them deductible from FDC taxes.
 Typically, they are part of the capital expenses because they facilitate the stay of the kids within the daycare.
 Further, upkeep and maintenance expenses for the playgrounds used by the children are also deductible.
-Supplies within a home daycare include kids’ diapers, wipes, and baby gears, as well as, office supplies that are used to run daily activities.
+Supplies within a home daycare include kids’ diapers, wipes, and baby gear, as well as office supplies that are used to run daily activities.
 Owners should keep the receipts for such purchases to assist in calculating the tax deductions.
 Supplies and costs associated with the day care services are treated as direct or indirect expenses and their deductions are discussed below.

 Business expenses for home daycares are subjected to a tax deduction and the owners should keep track of such expenses.
 Some of these expenses include licensing, costs related to training, and joining professional organizations.
 Other expenses include advertising costs, legal fees for business, as well as, insurance.
 Direct expenses are deductible in full without any rate applicable.
 Indirect expenses are subjective to the proportion of the home used for business.
 For instance, if total indirect expenses are $10,000 and 30% of the home is used for daycare services, then the total deductible value will be $10,000 * 30% = $3,000.

-The car mileage deductions consider the driving which is associated with the family day care activities.
+The car mileage deductions consider the driving, which is associated with the family day care activities.
 For instance, it includes the transport related to business matters or the transport of the children enrolled in the daycare.
 The owners must keep proper and accurate annual records for their mileage driven.
-The IRS assumes that if 50% of any trip was a business related to daycare, then the mileages are subject to a deduction with a rate of $0.545 per mile.
-Supposed the total business mileage is 10,000 miles, then the total deductible is $0.545 x 10,000 = $5,450.
+The IRS assumes that if 50% of any trip was a business related to daycare, then the mileage is subject to a deduction with a rate of $0.545 per mile.
+Suppose the total business mileage is 10,000 miles, then the total deductible is $0.545 x 10,000 = $5,450.

 Tax deductions for FDCs in Canada

-The Canada Revenue Agency considers individuals owning family daycare as self-employed individuals, hence they are required to file tax returns.
-Daycare income is treated as the money received from clients plus grants received indicating that if a daycare owner uses a portion of the grant to purchase a capital good, then nothing can be claimed during filing taxes.
+The Canada Revenue Agency considers individuals who own family daycare to be self-employed individuals.
+Hence, they are required to file tax returns.
+Daycare income is treated as the money received from clients plus grants received, indicating that if a daycare owner uses a portion of the grant to purchase a capital good, then nothing can be claimed during filing taxes.

 Business and office expenses